input-output-hk/cardano-tutorials/Shelley-testnet/Exercise-5.md

 6. Check that you are delegating to your own pool, then wait until the following epoch (around 6 hours), and confirm that your pool is producing blocks by e.g. inspecting the log data.
     Also confirm that your pool is receiving the correct rewards.
     Congratulations, you are now a fully fledged Shelley Testnet pool operator!
     Record the date and value of your rewards in the SHelley Testnet spreadsheet.

     __Note:__ At the time of writing, there is no way to check rewards yet.

 7. Optional Exercise (Easy).

-    Persuade other Pioneers to delegate to your pool.
+    Persuade other Testnet users to delegate to your pool.

 8. Optional Exercise (Medium).

-    Join forces with one or more other Pioneers to run a new stake pool that you jointly own.
+    Join forces with one or more other Testnet stakepool operators to run a new stake pool that you jointly own.
     What happens if you fail to collectively meet the pledge that you have promised?

 9. Optional Exercise (Easy).

     Change your pool’s cost, margin and pledge.
     What is the effect on the rewards that you receive?
     How long does it take for the change to take effect?

 10. Optional Exercise (Easy).